cs340ppp/lectures/slides/08-defining-types.md

 # Parametric types

 A type definition can depend on one or more type variables.
-Such types are known as *parametric* (or *parameterized*) types.
+Such types are called *parametric* (or *parameterized*) types.

 <!-- pause -->